 International Association for Christian Educational Accountability

 IACEA supports the Biblical principle of separation of Church and state; Mark.12:17; James.
 4:4; II Corinthians.
 6:14.
-Remaining consistent with Biblical standards and not liberal or secular positions, IACEA has chosen not to seek endorsement by either the EAES or COPA, CHEA or other worldwide governmentally influenced accrediting agencies.
-IACEA is a network of many schools on the cutting edge of Christ centered, Biblical education.
+Remaining consistent with Biblical standards and not liberal or secular positions, IACEA has chosen not to seek endorsement by either the EAES or COPA, CHEA, or other worldwide governmentally influenced accrediting agencies.
+IACEA is a network of many schools on the cutting edge of Christ-centered, Biblical education.

 IACEA is an international membership association composed of many Christian educational institutions through affiliation.
-Members in good standing, must pass a rigorous evaluation process, leading to recognition of Christian educational accountability for their educational programs in accord with Christian educational standards and institutional integrity through IACEA evaluation.
+Members in good standing must pass a rigorous evaluation process, leading to the recognition of Christian educational accountability for their educational programs in accord with Christian educational standards and institutional integrity through IACEA evaluation.
 All IACEA member institutions in good standing, are enabled to demonstrate educational accountability to the Christian educational community.
-This accountability is demonstrated through documented evidence of compliance with IACEA standards of structure, governance, material resources, policies, faculty and curriculum.
+This accountability is demonstrated through documented evidence of compliance with IACEA standards of structure, governance, material resources, policies, faculty, and curriculum.

 As a Christian/ theologically accountable university, we are not required, by the U.S. Dept. of Education or any other agency, to have regional accreditation nor are we subject to governmental or secular oversight.
 As such, our educational programs are not required to qualify our students for either governmental or secular certification.
-However, legally, all NCU degrees may be considered as as theologically accredited through educational accountability and state authorized as exempt.
+However, legally, all NCU degrees may be considered as theologically accredited through educational accountability and state-authorized as exempt.
 You can be proud of the legitimacy of your Degrees from Northwestern Christian University.

 Job Placement and Community Programs

 Concerning job placement and community programs, Northwestern Christian University, like most online Degree programs, does not offer community referral or placement services for employment.
 We are a worldwide online educational program through which it would be geographically and logistically too expensive to offer such programs.
-By eliminating major expenses, we are able to provide quality educational online Degree programs at a fraction of the expense when compared to other more extravagant, yet geographically limited, institutional education programs at traditional universities, colleges, seminaries and bible colleges.
-All NCU education is focused on preparing students for non secular, religious avocations and ministry positions only.
+By eliminating major expenses, we are able to provide quality educational online Degree programs at a fraction of the expense when compared to other more extravagant, yet geographically limited, institutional education programs at traditional universities, colleges, seminaries, and bible colleges.
+All NCU education is focused on preparing students for non-secular, religious avocations, and ministry positions only.

 Ask about ministry opportunities.
-Once qualified, we will arrange to ordain you for service as a minister of the Gospel and search our Worldwide ministry opportunities with Christian Alliance Ministries and our Worldwide Church of Jesus Christ, following your graduation.
+Once qualified, we will arrange to ordain you for serving as a minister of the Gospel and search our Worldwide ministry opportunities with Christian Alliance Ministries and our Worldwide Church of Jesus Christ, following your graduation.

 Any prospective student should understand that Northwestern Christian University has no authority through their advanced online degree programs, to grant licenses.
 Ministry related vocations are not subject to governmental licensing.
-However if you are choosing a career path that requires a government license you should address appropriate agencies governing licensing in your state or county of residence concerning requirements for licensing or professional certification.
-Such licensing is not normally provided by theologically certified universities, colleges and seminaries and can only be granted by the appropriate government agency.
+However, if you are choosing a career path that requires a government license you should address appropriate agencies governing licensing in your state or county of residence concerning requirements for licensing or professional certification.
+Such licensing is not normally provided by theologically certified universities, colleges, and seminaries and can only be granted by the appropriate government agency.

 More About Accreditation

-In the United States, accreditation/ educational accountability or certification of colleges, universities and seminaries is a voluntary process with accreditation granted by private, non-governmental agencies.
+In the United States, accreditation/ educational accountability or certification of colleges, universities, and seminaries is a voluntary process with accreditation granted by private, non-governmental agencies.
 Governmental agencies never provide theological accreditation.

 Additionally, there is no national standard for educational accreditation/ accountability, and the educational world is currently re-examining criteria for accreditation, focusing less on institutional inputs and more on educational outcomes.

-There is no such requirement as Federal or State accreditation of a religious institution, because the civil government has no authority to regulate religious teachings or which certificates or religious degrees upon completion of such education may be issued.
+There is no such requirement as Federal or State accreditation of a religious institution because the civil government has no authority to regulate religious teachings or which certificates or religious degrees upon completion of such education may be issued.
 This is a matter of separation of Church and State.
 Politicians and civil authorities must never be allowed to officially endorse or disapprove directly or indirectly the beliefs and practices of churches or their schools.
-A casual survey of Church history shows that such linkage with "Caesar" eventually leads to infringement upon conscience, bondage, and corruption.
+A casual survey of Church history shows that such linkage with "Caesar" eventually leads to the infringement upon the conscience, bondage, and corruption.
 Therefore, to be accredited by any agency, which in turn is controlled by the U.S. Department of Education, would to some degree be a compromise of the separation principle and constitute a violation of the Church's sovereignty.

 [Source: Dr. Paul Richardson]